tmhastings/Open-iAPS-docs/docs/resources/citations.md

 AndroidAPS implements the same OpenAPS algorithm with dynamic enhancements and maintains an [extensive documentation](https://androidaps.readthedocs.io/) for new users.
 Recommend if you have additional questions, you skim through its documentation for your answer.

 ## Loop Documentation
-Trio is a fork of Loop.
+Trio is not a fork of Loop.
 While their underlying algorithms are different, they share some parts of their code base.
-Its recommended you take a quick glance in the [Loop Docs](https://loopkit.github.io/loopdocs/) for your issue, especially if it relates to pump usage and build errors.
+It is recommended that you take a quick glance in the [Loop Docs](https://loopkit.github.io/loopdocs/) for your issue, especially if it relates to pump usage and build errors.
 Many of these documents have been adapted from Loopdocs.

 ## Community Support (Free Support)
 There are many opportunities to find help with using Trio.